Lesson 1.3: BNF Syntax and Parser Generation

 syntax Int ::= r"[\\+\\-]?[0-9]+" [token]

-It is also possible to define tokens that do not use regular expressions.
+Before looking at how integers in C can be defined in K, let us mention that it is also possible to define tokens that do not use regular expressions.
 This can be useful when you wish to declare particular identifiers for use in your semantics later.
 For example:

 .k .exclude